edkademan/sesshin-greeter/Readme.txt

   The roster.tsv file is the most important and is probably the only one that will change from sesshin to sesshin.
-It lists for each individual participant that participant's room, shower, shower time, job, and so on.
+It lists for each individual participant that participant's room, possible shower, possible shower time, job, and so on.
 The other files simply describe their respective items.
 For example, rooms.tsv lists the allowable room numbers, and shower-times.tsv lists the possible shower times.
 In what follows the word "showers" refers both to showers and to the soaking baths.